-Administrators and supervisors are responsible for informing employees and students under their supervision of this policy and providing the name and contact information of the person responsible for addressing harassment/discrimination complaints covered under Policy 1025.
+Administrators and supervisors are responsible for informing employees and students under their supervision of this policy and providing the name and contact information of the person responsible for addressing harassment/discrimination complaints covered under Policy 1025 and Policy 1026.

-For additional information, including procedures to follow when concerns or questions about discrimination/harassment arise, contact the Assistant Vice President of Equity and Accessibility and Title IX Coordinator.
+For additional information, including procedures to follow when concerns or questions about discrimination/harassment arise, contact the Associate Vice President for Equity and Accessibility.

-An individual can file a discrimination or harassment complaint, including Title IX, by contacting the Assistant Vice President of Equity and Accessibility and Title IX Coordinator, Virginia Tech, North End Center, 300 Turner St., Blacksburg, VA 24061, Phone: (540) 231-2010.
+An individual can file a discrimination or harassment complaint, including Title IX, by contacting the Associate Vice President for Equity and Accessibility, Virginia Tech, North End Center, 300 Turner St., Blacksburg, VA 24061, Phone: (540) 231-2010.